kathmanducoder/kathmanducoder/README.md

 ### Hi there :wave:

 I am a software engineer with 10+ years of professional dev experience building a wide range of software from complex Linux-based networking systems to backend, APIs and frontend of microservices-based web apps.
-I have a strong understanding of computer networks from data link layer to application layer and the know-hows to architect, setup and configure networks, or debug and analyze issues in existing networks.
+I have a strong understanding of computer networks from data link layer to application layer, with experience working in a variety of networks, from traditional, to software-defined, to industrial and operational.

 <br />